Grow your own chili pepper

 Another aspect to keep in mind in regards to space, is that if your plants grow very close together, the risk of getting bugs that will feed of the plants is higher.
 So don’t plan for more plants you have room for.

-Keep journal of your chili farm in Gardenize
+Keep journal of your chili pepper farm in Gardenize

-You can find more information about Gardenize at the hompage.
+You can find more information about Gardenize at the homepage.